 Manual and documentations

-- Mathematica manual and documentations is available from Wolfram Research for Version 7.
+- Mathematica manual and documentations is available from Wolfram Research.

 - The Mathematica Tutorial online documentation written by the Research Computing group can help you start learning Mathematica.
 It contains a number of examples.

 - The Hands-On Start to Mathematica is a screencast provided by Wolfram Research that introduces new users to Mathematica so that they can use and understand Mathematica quickly and move on to more complicated problems.

 Please read Mathematica Common FAQs regarding the following questions: